cioky88/powershell/README.md

 37. Copy All users from an group to another
 38. Lista all users from an OU
 39. Move all users from an OU to another
-40. Write-Host "40.
-Check for  stations with Broken Trust Relationship"
+40. Check for  stations with Broken Trust Relationship
-41. Write-Host "41.
-Create AD user in default Users OU"
+41. Create AD user in default Users OU
-42. Write-Host "42.
-Export users from many groups to one *.CSV"
+42. Export users from many groups to one *.CSV
-43. Write-Host "43.
-Check user password expiration time"
+43. Check user password expiration time
-44. Write-Host "44.
-Check password  status of all AD users"
+44. Check password  status of all AD users
-45. Write-Host "45.
-List with days until password expire"
+45. List with days until password expire
+46. Copy users from many groups to one

 Q. Quit and Exit